alun0511/calendar/README.md

 2. Remove ".example" from the .env.example file
 3.      php artisan migrate

+4.      php artisan key:generate
-4.      php artisan serve
+5.      php artisan serve
-5. To test this calendar you preferably need to create atleast two dummy accounts.
+6. To test this calendar you preferably need to create atleast two dummy accounts.
 You also need to add atleast one location.
 For example: